shvar/redfs/README.md

   On the other hand, some (rarely executed but still crucial) queries may be pretty complex, so, a powerful high-CPU server would be a good choice for deployment of the database._

-**Dev note:** _SQLAlchemy ORM is used to perform the DB access; to better control the memory consumption and allow for streaming database access, most of the DB-aware code accesses the DB using SQLAlchemy so-called “expression API” (contrary to another one, “query API”), and this is the preferred method to programmatically access the database from the RedFS code._
-* _There may be trace amounts of the code using SQLAlchemy “query API”, most likely in non-memory-critical areas._
-* _There are also noticeable volumes of legacy textual “raw SQL” queries (though still running through the SQLAlchemy backend), and the strategic aim is to get rid of all of them, rewriting them to utilize the “expression API”._
-* _And finally, there are also several crucial spots where the PostgreSQL-specific features are used (not just, say, the PostgreSQL-specific functions, but most importantly — some PostgreSQL triggers, PL/PgSQL features, etc); for now, there are no plans to get rid of such code in the nearest time, due to its importance._

 #### Docstore (non-relational database)
 For some data with the usage profile less suitable for the relational databases, the cloud requires